Over 100 Not Guilty Verdicts At Trial | Over 2,000 Dismissals

 DUI with Actual Physical Control in Florida

-So what happens if an officer finds you sitting in your vehicle?
-Under limited circumstances, the officer can ask you to exit the vehicle and begin a DUI investigation even if the officer never saw you driving.
-Despite the fact that these cases are common, prosecutors usually have a more difficult time proving these cases at trial.
-Motions to suppress and exclude evidence because of an illegal detention or arrest are more common.
+So, what happens if an officer finds you sitting in your vehicle?
+Under limited circumstances, the officer can ask you to exit the vehicle and begin a DUI investigation even if they never saw you driving.
+Although these cases are common, prosecutors usually have a more difficult time proving them at trial.
+It is important to understand the concept of actual physical control.
+A Florida defense attorney can represent your DUI case, providing you with legal guidance on how to fight against a criminal conviction.

 Information About Actual Physical Control Laws